 The defects described above can have different causes.

-Flaw inspections help you detect those defects and evaluate them to identify those possible causes.
+Flaw inspections help detect those defects and evaluate them to identify the possible causes.

 The most common causes include: